dstar55/100-words-design-patterns-java/README.md

 * Motivation

 In computer science, a data structure is a particular way of organizing and storing data, so that it can be accessed and modified efficiently.
-More precisely, a data structure is a collection of data values, the relationships amongs them, and the functions or operations that can be applied to the data.
+More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations which can be applied to the data.

-There are numerous types of data structures like linked lists, arrays, vectors, maps, etc.
+There are numerous types of data structures, such as linked lists, arrays, vectors, maps, etc.
-Each collection of the data structure has its own structure and its own way how to access elements of the collection.
+Each collection of the data structure has its own structure and its own way of accessing elements of the collection.

-In practice it is not convenient to access each type of collections on a different way, so it will be nice to have common interface for element-by-element access to a collection, independent of the collection’s shape.
+In practice, it is not convenient to access each type of collection in a different way, so it would be nice to have a common interface for element-by-element access to a collection, independent of the collection’s shape.

 The Iterator pattern lets you do all this.
-The key idea is to take the responsibility for access and traversal out of the aggregate object and put it into an Iterator object that defines a standard traversal protocol.
+The key idea is to take the responsibility for access and traversal out of the aggregate object and put it into an Iterator object which defines a standard traversal protocol.

-So, Iterator pattern, provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+So, an Iterator pattern provides a way of accessing the elements of an aggregate object sequentially, without exposing its underlying representation.

 * Story

-Book is a set of written, printed sheets bound together into a volume.
-You can browse through the book page by page, or quickly jump to interesting chapter.
-Process of browsing is example of Iterator pattern.
-* Story

-Book is a set of written, printed sheets bound together into a volume.
+A book is a set of written, printed sheets bound together into a volume.
-You can browse through the book page by page, or quickly jump to interesting chapter.
+You can browse through the book page by page, or quickly jump to an interesting chapter.
-Process of browsing is example of Iterator pattern.
+The process of browsing is an example of the Iterator pattern.

 * Image